anita-wray/rockfish_RADseq/README.md

 ## Navigation of Repository
 All scripts are in folders according to what program I ran them on.
 All post-populations SNP filtering and analyses are in the R folder.

-Raw sequences will be uploaded to the SRA and final results will be published soon.
+Raw sequences are available on Dryad and final results will be published soon.